Selecting an Aging Life Care Professional®

-- How long have you been providing aging life care or care management services?
+- How long have you been providing Aging Life Care management services?

 - Are you available for emergencies?